We are seeking feedback on the Consultation Draft Export Control Rules 2020 – Meat and Meat Products (the draft meat rules).

 Part 4 prohibits the export of meat and meat products from Australia unless they comply with conditions specified in this part.
-An example of these conditions includes ensuring that prescribed goods are prepared in accordance with the requirements of an approved arrangement at a registered establishment.

 Part 5 (Exemptions)

-Other matters covered by this part include when an application for an exemption must be made, matters the Secretary must consider when granting or revoking the exemption, and the period of effect of the exemption.
+Part 5 also covers when an application for an exemption must be made, matters the Secretary must consider when granting or revoking the exemption, and the period of effect of the exemption.